 What happened between Van Gogh and Gauguin?

-Van Gogh moved to Arles early in the year, but Gauguin didn’t arrive until October.
+Van Gogh moved to Arles early in the year of 1888, but Gauguin didn’t arrive until October.
 Van Gogh had a head start, and he already knew the neighbors, people like the Ginouxs, innkeepers; the Roulins, the postmaster, his wife and children, and the grocer next door.
 Both men frequented bars and prostitutes, but Gauguin didn’t drink much.
 Vincent had the dream of starting an art colony there.

 A Starry Night, on the Rhone, 1888, Musée d’Orsay

 To see what may have led to the final incident, one should look at the painting Van Gogh was working on at the time of the falling out.
 “La Berceuse,” meaning the woman who rocks the cradle” is a portrait of Madame Roulin, whom he painted at least five times.
-According to Gayford, a book Pierre Loti’s book about Icelandic fishermen inspired this painting.
+According to Gayford, Pierre Loti’s book about Icelandic fishermen inspired this painting.

 Van Gogh imagines the lady as a Madonna-like figure, rocking the cradle which is held by a string and stands outside of the painting.
 How very strange, but both Van Gogh and Gauguin were inspired by Symbolist poetry, and symbolism is definitely the intent here.
 Colors need not reflect visual reality, but can express feeling.
 Here, complementary colors of red and green, which appear opposite each other on the color wheel, set the tone.
 Except for the lady’s enormous bosom, the painting appears flat, The hands are jagged and crooked.
 Madame Roulin gave birth to her third son a few months earlier.
 The string of the cradle may allude to this fact, but she looks detached from it.
 Van Gogh was a very literary man, but what was he thinking?